 Definition:

-A Product Safety Manual is a document provided by a manufacturer that defines the functional safety capabilities, proper use conditions, limitations, proof test procedures, and installation requirements for a device intended for use in a SIS.
+A Product Safety Manual is a manufacturer supplied document that defines the functional safety capabilities, proper use conditions, limitations, proof test procedures, and installation requirements for a device intended for use in a Safety Instrumented System (SIS).

 It often will not be called by this formal name.
 It may simply be the “manual” or “functional safety manual” or may just be a functional safety section in a larger manual.